 Early Origins of the Kevin family

 The surname Kevin was first found in County Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they held a family seat from very ancient times.
 The Kavanaghs (Cavanaghs) were descended from the MacMorough stem and were Lords of Leinster.
 Donoch McMorough was the King of Leinster, son of Dermod and it was from Donoch from which the Cavanaghs sprang.
 They were descended directly from the Heremon Line of Irish Kings.
 Donell, son of Dermot MacMurrough acquired the name Caomhanach, or Cavanagh.
 His sister Eva married Strongbow, Earl of Pembroke, the leader of the English invasion of Ireland.

 Early History of the Kevin family

-Another 193 words (14 lines of text) covering the years 1889, 1667 and 1739 are included under the topic Early Kevin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kevin research.
+Another 96 words (7 lines of text) covering the years 1889, 1554, 1538, 1540, 1541, 1543, 1667 and 1739 are included under the topic Early Kevin History in all our PDF Extended History products and printed products wherever possible.

 Kevin Spelling Variations

-spelling variations of the surname Kevin can be found in the archives.
+Many spelling variations of the surname Kevin can be found in the archives.
 One reason for these variations is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 The different spellings that were found include Cavanagh, Kavanagh, Kavanah, Cavanaugh, Keevan, Cavanaw, Kavanaw, Cavenaugh, Cavanough, Cavaneagh, Cavana, Cavena, Cavinaugh, Kavina, Kavena, Kavanaugh, Cavanach, Kavanach, Cabenagh, O'Cavanagh, O'Kavanagh, Keaveney, Geaveney, M'Cavanna and many more.

 Early Notables of the Kevin family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Kevin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Kevin Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kevin family to the New World and Oceana
+Migration of the Kevin family

 A great mass of Ireland's native population left the island in the 19th century, seeking relief from various forms of social, religious, and economic discrimination.
 This Irish exodus was primarily to North America.
 If the migrants survived the long ocean journey, many unfortunately would find more discrimination in the colonies of British North America and the fledgling United States of America.
 These newly arrived Irish were, however, wanted as a cheap source of labor for the many large agricultural and industrial projects that were essential to the development of what would become two of the wealthiest nations in the western world.
 Early immigration and passenger lists indicate many people bearing the Kevin name: Charles, Dudley, James, John, Joseph, Michael, Nicholas, Peter, Robert, Thomas and William Cavanagh, who all arrived in Philadelphia, Pennsylvania between 1813 and 1880.

 Contemporary Notables of the name Kevin (post 1700) +